KitwareMedical/HierarchicalGeodesicModeling/README.md

 6. Load existing model: the saved computation results can be reloaded to the module by selecting the exported ".json" file and clicking the `Load model` button.

+7. The results can also be exported for visualization in ShapePopulationViewer (SPV) using the 'SPV Visualization' subsection under 'Export'.
+Users may check `Mean`, `Subjects`, and/or `HGM` to export trajectories of interest to the selected output directory and visualize them in SPV.

 A simple example dataset is can be downloaded [here](https://raw.githubusercontent.com/KitwareMedical/HierarchicalGeodesicModeling/refs/heads/main/HGM_example.zip), which is a sphere being deformed into an ellipse with sampled shapes at three time points without covariate information.

 ### Additional notes